AroenvR/nestjs-demo/src/external/README.md

 # External Services Integration

-The modules created in this package provide a framework for integrating with external services, with support for CRUD requests as well as Server-Sent Events (SSE) consumption.
+The objects in this package provide a framework for integrating with external services, with support for CRUD requests as well as Server-Sent Event (SSE) consumption.
 It consists of abstract classes that handle the complexities of authentication, CRUD requests, SSE connection management, SSE and event processing.

 ## Abstract Classes
 ### AbstractExternalService